Knowing the elements in the production process empowers us to

 Communication through video starts with you.

 Yes, it may be prompted by the video topic.
-(Is it wedding, birthday party or other event?)...
+(Is it a birthday celebration, a wedding, another real-life event, or any other subject?)...
 But the ideas and materials you communicate will come from...

 (I told you, we’ll zoom in on each element. ;-) )